torokrolf/homelab/17-Errors/README.md

 <img width="691" height="255" alt="image" src="https://github.com/user-attachments/assets/b55f6d2a-6a33-40c0-b048-38c288e24153" />

 **Solution**:
-- Creating an exception in AdGuard Home for the EC2 subdomains, so they don't go to the overridden BIND9, but instead resolve to the Cloudflare proxy IP.
+- Created an exception in AdGuard Home for the EC2 subdomains, so they don't go to the overridden BIND9, but resolve to the Cloudflare proxy IP instead.

 Finding the Cloudflare proxy IP: